|$1,149 – $1,999||Price Range||$1,699 – $2,599|

 The Purple Hybrid mattresses range in price from about $1,600 for a queen size base Hybrid to about $2,800 for a queen size Purple Hybrid Premier 4 mattress.
 In other words, quite a bit more expensive than WinkBed, especially when you account for the fact that WinkBed more regularly offers promotions.

 If you can imagine an innerspring bed with a large pillow topper, that’s pretty much what WinkBed feels like.
-It’s a supportive, durable mattress with two layers of coils and a soft, quilted cover.
+It’s a supportive, durable mattress with a layer of zoned support quantum edge coils, and a soft quilted cover.
 We find it to be very comfortable, but there are some people that just don’t like coil mattresses.

 WinkBed also happens to have one of the nicest covers that you’ll see on a mattress.
 It’s made of a plant-based fiber called tencel, which is harvested from Eucalyptus trees.
 The cover also is OEKO-TEX Standard 100, Class 1 certified, meaning it meets seriously rigorous safety standards.